x1ny5e/xwan0876_quiz_8/README.md

 ![the image of final display](readmeImages/final.jpg)

 ### 1.2 Insights
-I discovered some things worth learning from the above works:
-- **Dynamic effect**
+- **Interactive effect**
-  Randomness and dynamic changes are used to simulate the growth process of trees.
-This dynamic effect can attract the user's attention and increase the interest and charm of the artwork. **In my major project, I can also consider setting a scene theme.**
+  **Set the theme of the scene**, and the effect of sowing seeds through mouse events at the beginning, making the design more story-telling.
+Randomness and dynamic changes are then used to simulate the growth process of trees, which can attract the user's attention and increase the charm of the artwork.

-- **Portrait processing**
+- **Elemental Connection**
-  The two elements of leaves and portraits are connected.
-Pixel information is used to fill in the color of the leaves, thereby achieving a map effect of the leaves, creating a more vivid and textured effect. **In subsequent designs, I will consider adding connections between two different elements instead of separating them.**
+  Portrait Marielle spent her life fighting for women's rights and died of assassination.
+Although Marielle passed away, the tree symbolized new life.
+Fill the face of the portrait with leaves to achieve a texture effect of leaves, creating a more vivid and textured effect.
-- **Interaction design**
-  At the beginning, the effect of sowing seeds is simulated through mouse events (click).
-With such a setting, the interactive scene will be stronger. **When giving interactive events, I can have a more story-like feel, such as adding scenes or music.**

 ![click 1](readmeImages/click1.jpg)
 ![click 1](readmeImages/click2.jpg)